dumij58/internhub/db/seeding/db_seeding_README.md

 ## Files

 - **`seed-sample-data.php`** - Generates comprehensive sample data for analytics testing
-- **`unseed-analytics-data.php`** - Removes all sample data and restores the database to its clean state
+- **`unseed-sample-data.php`** - Removes all sample data and restores the database to its clean state

 ## Default Users (Automatically Created)